December 19, 2025

 But being a strong clinician doesn't automatically make you an effective teacher.
 What separates a qualified preceptor from an exceptional one is the ability to maintain quality patient care while simultaneously creating space for student learning.

-The Profile of an Effective Preceptor
+The Profile of an Effective Clinical Preceptor

 Based on feedback from NP students, program directors, and experienced preceptors, here are the qualities that matter most: